mkaplan07/get-git-status/readme.md

 ## Usage

 Choose a directory and enter ```get-git-status```.
 If the current directory is a repo, the script will run ```git status``` on it.
 If the directory is not a repo, the script will scan its subdirectories and run ```git status``` on any repos it finds.

-Directories with "Changes" or "Untracked files" will appear in green.